-Same as traditional classroom with the exception of the desired use of proctored exams.
-Students will be expected to complete assignments and activities equivalent to traditional classroom assignments and activities.
+Same as face to face with the exception of the desired use of proctored exams and exclusion of participation in classroom activities.
+Students will be expected to complete assignments and activities equivalent to in-class assignments and activities.
 Written correspondence and a minimum of six opportunities for feedback will be utilized to maintain effective communication between instructor and student.